Code-Institute-Submissions/simon-memory-game/ReadMe.md

 4. Game-Play:
     1. Go to the "Play" page.
     2. Verify that a message is given to click the 'Start' button to start game.
-    3. Verify that clicking the 'Start' begins game.
+    3. Verify that clicking the 'Start' button begins game.
     4. Applying *correct* input increments the level indicator by 1.
-    5. Apply *incorrect* input displays a 'Game Over' message.
+    5. Applying *incorrect* input displays a 'Game Over' message.

 5. Typography:
 	1. Go to the *Home* page.